Strengthening grants will open for applications on 8 January 2019.

-Strengthening grants support time-limited, projects (usually 6-24 months) that seek to engage and contribute to bringing about change in one or more of the SRHR priority themes of AmplifyChange.
+Strengthening grants support time-limited, projects (usually up to 12 months) that seek to engage and contribute to bringing about change in one or more of the SRHR priority themes of AmplifyChange.
 We ask grantees to see our Theory of Change and think about which outcome they will contribute to through their proposed project.

 Up to 40% of a Strengthening Grant can also be used to support the costs of organisational development and boosting organisational effectiveness of an organisation dedicated to strengthening SRHR.

 We receive strong competition for Strengthening grants.
 Therefore, we encourage applicants to provide realistic budgets to match their proposed approach, and not just apply for the maximum amount available.